Translations

 The Livesay homeplace was part of the Livesay farm.
 I had a lot of fun, roaming the fields and hills.
 Two barns, another barn, for tractors and such, a smoke house, a chicken coop, and an old two-seater outhouse were meant for exploring – well, except the outhouse.
 We had indoor plumbing.

 I'm the eldest of four boys.
-I was lucky to have two guys, my age, nearby.
+I was lucky to have two guys my age nearby.
 We all lived within a few cow fields of each other.
 One of the guys had a younger brother, who was about the age of my brother, who is next to me in age.
-The five of us boys hiked, camped, built a couple of tree houses, jumped our bicycles across cow ponds, swung on grapevines, skated on iced ponds, snow sledded, had firecracker and BB gun wars, had tobacco stick wars, in barn rafters, and had a lot of fun together.
+The five of us boys hiked, camped, built a couple of tree houses, jumped our bicycles across cow ponds, swung on grapevines, skated on iced ponds, snow sledded, and had firecracker and BB gun wars.
+We also had tobacco stick wars in barn rafters.
+We had a lot of fun together.
 I'm surprised that we survived childhood.

 The “Jump from the Barn Loft” Game

 One game that we played was “jump from the barn loft.”
-One of the barns had ladder, to climb up to the loft.
-The loft had a door (usually open) that opened, to the ground below (where humans, cattle, tractors, and wagons could come and go).
-Through that door, hay bales could be tossed, from the ground, up to the loft, or visa versa.
-The drop, from the loft to the dirt below, was about six feet or so – as well as I can remember.
+One of the barns had a ladder to climb up to the loft.
+The loft had a door (usually open) that opened to the ground below (where humans, cattle, tractors, and wagons could come and go).
+Through that door, hay bales could be tossed, from the ground, up to the loft, or vice versa.
+The drop, from the loft to the dirt below, was about six feet or so, as far as I can remember.

 My buddies and I played “jump from the barn loft” often enough.
 It was fun!
 Sometimes, we played tag, while doing it.
 Often, in a who got tagged order, we'd form a line and take turns, jumping from the loft to the ground below.
 We'd go back around, climb back up, and jump again – several times – until we got tired.